tmbst/MoraleBot/README.md

 * Balance - Check how much moralies you have.
 * Daily - Claim your daily moralies.
 Resets every 24 hours.
 * Poll - Creates a Discord Embed resembling a poll.
 React to vote on the poll!
+* Coinflip - Performs a coin flip.
+Optionally you can also bet your moralies!

 ### Utility
 * Help - Offers information on commands and usages.